How to Create Frugal Budgeting Spreadsheet for Beginners: Master Your Money in 30 Days with Zero Stress

 2. I unsubscribe from store emails to avoid temptation.
 Those flash sale alerts are budget killers!

 3. I wait 24 hours before making unplanned purchases over $50.
-This cooling-off period helps me decide if I really need the item.
+This cooling-off period helps me decide if I need the item.

 4. I plan my meals and make a grocery list.
 This cuts down on impulse buys and food waste.